 - Please use the current Internship Coordinator’s info to pre-fill all the required fields for the academic advisor section (excepting signing and dating) before your submission for approval.

-C. Upload Documents and Request Force Registration
+D. Upload Documents and Request Force Registration

 - Upload the application file and your internship offer letter from your sponsoring company as PDF files to the SEAS Force Registration Request Form with your CSE 496 force registration request.
 Your offer letter must include start and end dates, salary, tasks, and work location/company address.
-Do NOT email the form to the Internship Coordinator (he will approve your request through the force registration system).
+Do NOT email the form to the Internship Coordinator (who will approve your request through the force registration system).